 Ghizo, Solomon Islands

 I have an idyllic bungalow with an idyllic view, so what’s the problem?
 It’s raining that’s what.
 So I decide to have a quiet day reading.
 But my Aussie neighbours have other ideas.
 We will kayak to Kennedy Island, which is a pinprick on the horizon.
-(It's where JFK was washed up during World War II).
+It's where JFK was marooned during World War II.
+The craft he commanded, as a naval lieutenant, was rammed and sunk by the Japanese destroyer Amagiri. and the crew had to swim to land.
+Two of them died.

 I've only been in a kayak once before and that was a punt out to s reef in Belize.
 Well the wind is against us and the island doesn’t get any closer, but I keep on paddling across all the coral, reasoning that the return crossing will be easy.
 The waves get bigger, the ocean floor further away and I'm shipping water.
 And suddenly I'm out of the boat, which has turned over.
 Can’t get back in - it just keeps sinking.
 So, I'm in a fairly rough sea five hundrfed yards off land, hanging onto the boat.
 All my snorkel gear has gone overboard (well apart from one fin and that’s about as much good as half a contact lens) and then I'm stung by jellyfish.
 Every holiday has to have an adventure I tell myself, but this one ain't much fun.